Anglesea, Victoria: Sport

 The area has a variety of surfing locations that cater to both beginners and experienced surfers.
-Both the patrolled main beach and the sheltered beach at Point Roadknight provide a perfect surfing environment for beginners.
-More experienced and adventurous surfers can tackle the more exposed beaches to the north and south of the town, or several offshore reefs, which are accessible via boat or a lengthy paddle from shore.
-These "bombies" can produce challenging waves during large swells.
+The patrolled main beach and the sheltered beach at Point Roadknight provide a perfect surfing environment for beginners.
+Experienced and adventurous surfers can tackle the more exposed beaches to the north and south of the town, as well as several offshore reefs, which are accessible via personal watercraft or a lengthy paddle from shore.
+Those "bombies" can produce challenging waves during large swells.